Their Own Systems Went Down. Then They Admitted Everything

 This is not a campaigner's assessment.
 This is the Welsh Government's own verdict on its own arm's-length body.
 DHCW cannot quantify its return on investment.
 It cannot articulate its benefits.
 It cannot demonstrate that what it spends is matched by what it delivers.

-All quotations in this article are sourced from the DHCW Public Accountability Meeting held in January 2026, or from the Cabinet Secretary for Health and Social Care's letter to DHCW dated February 2026.
+All quotations in this article are sourced from the DHCW Public Accountability Meeting held on 29 January 2026, or from the Cabinet Secretary for Health and Social Care's letter to DHCW dated 12 February 2026.
 Both are public records.